Catawba Valley Surgery & Cancer Center

 Laparoscopic Colon Surgery

-If your patient needs colon surgery, make Carolina Surgery & Cancer Center your first choice.
+If your patient needs colon surgery, make Catawba Valley Surgery & Cancer Center your first choice.
 Send them to the only surgeon in the area qualified to perform these procedures and skilled enough to do them without a hand port.
 Not only does this save an incision, it is less invasive, faster, less painful, less costly to the patient and offers shorter recovery.

 Advanced Laparoscopic Procedures

-At Carolina Surgery & Cancer Center, our surgeons have always been committed to learning and mastering the newest techniques and technology for performing advanced procedures.
+At Catawba Valley Surgery & Cancer Center, our surgeons have always been committed to learning and mastering the newest techniques and technology for performing advanced procedures.
 These procedures, which historically required large incisions and extended recovery periods, can result in significantly reduced recovery time and much smaller incisions when performed laparoscopically.

 We presently provide advanced laparoscopic surgery for most intra-abdominal problems, including: